Richmond County, North Carolina: Education

 Public education is provided by Richmond County Schools, which operates seven elementary schools, four middle schools, and four secondary schools.
 As across the rest of the state, the county education system was heavily impacted by the COVID-19 pandemic.
 For the 2021/2022 school year, of 9,085 tested students, 56.1 percent were deemed non-proficient with regards to state standards.
 The Richmond Community College, based in Hamlet, serves the county.
 According to the 2021 American Community Survey, an estimated 17.5 percent of county residents have attained a bachelor's degree or higher level of education.

+Sports

+NASCAR

+The Rockingham Speedway opened in 1965 and served as a regular venue for NASCAR Cup Series events until 2004.
+It is currently used for the NASCAR O'Reilly Auto Parts Series (North Carolina Education Lottery 250), NASCAR Craftsman Truck Series (Black's Tire 200), and ARCA Menards Series East (Rockingham ARCA Menards Series East 125).
+A nearby dragway remains in regular use.

+Football

+The Raiders, the football team of Richmond Senior High School, has long been popular among county residents.

 Culture

-The Rockingham Speedway opened in 1965 and served as a regular venue for NASCAR racing events until 2004.
-It was last used by NASCAR for truck series racing in 2012 and 2013, and is currently undergoing refurbishment.
-A nearby dragway remains in regular use.
 Since 1982, Hamlet has hosted the Seaboard Festival, a community gathering including local vendors, running events, and music, designed to celebrate Hamlet's historical connections to the railroad.
-The Raiders, the football team of Richmond Senior High School, has long been popular among county residents.

 The Pee Dee National Wildlife Refuge is a popular regional destination for hunting and fishing.
 Quail hunting has long been popular in Richmond County and in the larger Sandhills region.

 Several area buildings and sites have been listed on the National Register of Historic Places.